 1. Read your bible and receive what God is saying to you.

-If you're not reading your bible in a way that gives you a real life application, you need to read this post first.
-But if you're already doing that, then you should be getting at least an impression of what God is leading you towards.
+Learn how to read your bible in a way that gives you a real life application.
+If you're already doing that, then you should be getting at least an impression of what God is leading you towards.
 Asking specific questions will also help.

 2. Talk to the people who will be impacted by the decision.
 Do they raise any big red flags?